New Childrens Holiday Clubs for the Summer

 We are really pleased to welcome some new courses and new tutors.

-We are also really pleased we have been able to bring down the costs of these workshops due to a new payment system.
+We are also really pleased we have been able to bring down the costs of some workshops due to a new payment system.

-For full details of their courses check out the Course and Workshops tab.
+For full details of courses check out the Course and Workshops tab.

 To book places just call in and see us or book over the phone.